Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-**So, in our case, we could configure `setInterval` to call our helper function with a 1000 millisecond delay like this:**
+**In our case, we could configure `setInterval` to call our helper function with a 1000 millisecond delay like this:**

 ```javascript
 setInterval(handleTick, 1000);